 - NFS datastores cannot provide allocation information for the disks that are located on them.

 - Replication disks on the source and the target site can be on different datastore types.
 The acceleration of the initial synchronization depends on whether both sites can provide allocation information, or only one site.
 If none of the sites can provide allocation information, no acceleration occurs.

 - Lazy zeroed thick disks, thin disks, and vSAN sparse disks, Space-Efficient sparse disks, and VMDK sparse snapshots provide allocation information.

 - Eager zeroed thick disks do not provide allocation information.

-- Virtual disks that are based on vVols are native to the volume. vSphere Replication 8.3..x can get allocation information from them only when they are on the target site.
-For this reason, the acceleration of the initial synchronization will be partial.
+- Virtual disks that are based on vVols are native to the volume. vSphere Replication 8.4.x can get allocation information from them only when they are on the target site.
+For this reason, the acceleration of the initial synchronization is partial.